Azure/data-management-zone/docs/EnterpriseScaleAnalytics-ServicePrincipal.md

   -RoleDefinitionName "{roleName}" `
   -Scope "{scope}"

-# For Resource group scope level assignment
+# For Resource group scope level assignment (below one is for the Data Landing Zones only)
 New-AzRoleAssignment `
   -ObjectId $spObjectId `
   -RoleDefinitionName "{roleName}" `
   -ResourceGroupName "{resourceGroupName}"

-# For Child-Resource Scope level assignment
+# For Child-Resource Scope level assignment (below one is for the Data Landing Zones only)
 New-AzRoleAssignment `
   -ObjectId $spObjectId `
   -RoleDefinitionName "{roleName}" `